lastnpe/lastnpe.github.io/README.md

 ## Development

 1. [Set up Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)
-2. Use `bundle exec jekyll serve` to locally build and preview your Jekyll site
+2. Use `bundle exec jekyll serve --watch` to locally build and preview your Jekyll site
 3. Use `bundle update` to update the Ruby github-pages and jekyll gems